Construction Ahead! Rail Trail News and Updates

 Connecting to Rail Trail Segment 7 Phase 2, currently under construction, which goes from Bay and California on the Westside to the roundabout at the foot of the wharf.

-Starting at the trestle the trail will continue along the tracks to cross Seabright and then cross the Yacht Harbor with a dedicated new separated bike and pedestrian structure.
+Starting at the trestle the trail will continue beside the rail tracks through Seabright and then cross the Yacht Harbor with a dedicated new separated bike and pedestrian structure.

 It will continue east along the rail corridor, passing behind Twin Lakes State Beach and Simpkin Swim Center.